 |07 January 2016||Crew / Passenger Deaths|

-On January 7, 2016, a 67-year-old female passenger died on a snorkeling excursion in Belize.
-The shore excursion was with full service PADI-certified instructors.
+On January 7, 2016, a 67-year-old female passenger died on a snorkelling excursion in Belize.
+The shore excursion was with full-service PADI-certified instructors.
 The accident happened at the Hugh Parkey’s Belize Adventure Lodge (located on a private island just 25 min drive from Belize City).
 The cause of death was unknown.

 The woman (of US origin) suddenly went under water.
 The diving guides on the tour responded immediately to the emergency, but she was pronounced dead at the scene.
 During the incident, the cruise ship was docked in call port Belize City, on a 7-day Western Caribbean cruise (itinerary Jan 3-10) from homeport Houston Texas, also visiting Cozumel Mexico and Roatan Honduras.

 December 2015, CDC reported on voyage Dec 13 to 20, a Norovirus outbreak infected 163 passengers (out of 3239, or 5%) and 13 crew (out of 1154, or 1,1%).
 All sick were quarantined to their cabins for 48 hours.
 The incident occurred on 7-day Western Caribbean cruise roundtrip from homeport Houston TX, with call ports Roatan, Belize City, Cozumel.

 |02 August 2014||Crew / Passenger Injuries and Overboards|

 (overboard) On August 2, 2014, at ~8 pm, a 24-year-old male passenger jumped overboard but was rescued alive.
 The ship turned around and stopped for ~1 hour.
 The young man was found and brought onboard alive.
 The report said he jumped from Deck 8.
 He was disembarked in the next call port Charlotte Amalie (St Thomas USVI).